awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 ## Enabling Enhanced Networking on Ubuntu<a name="enhanced-networking-ena-ubuntu"></a>

-The latest Ubuntu HVM AMIs have the module required for enhanced networking with ENA installed and have the required `enaSupport` attribute set\.
+The latest Ubuntu HVM AMIs include the module required for enhanced networking with ENA installed and have ENA support enabled\.
 Therefore, if you launch an instance with the latest Ubuntu HVM AMI on a supported instance type, enhanced networking is already enabled for your instance\.
 For more information, see [Testing Whether Enhanced Networking Is Enabled](#test-enhanced-networking-ena)\.

 If you launched your instance using an older AMI and it does not have enhanced networking enabled already, you can install the `linux-aws` kernel package to get the latest enhanced networking drivers and update the required attribute\.